Negros Occidental: Food and agriculture

 Negros Occidental's output of more than 1 million metric tons for crop year 2002–2003 accounts for nearly half of the country's sugar production in an industry that generates an estimated annual revenue of more than ₱18 billion.
 There are 12 sugar mills in the province, of which only 10 are presently operational.
 Victorias Milling Company has the highest rated capacity with 15,000 tonnes cane per day.

 However, the volatility of the sugar industry forced the province to shift, albeit slowly, to other high-value crops and alternative industries.
 The diversification has proven to be highly successful.
 Production of rice, the basic commodity for food security, has been increasing.
-By 2003, annual output of 437 thousand metric tons of palay was 33% better than two years ago.
+By 2003, annual output of 437 thousand metric tons of palay was 33% better than two years before.
 This allowed the province to significantly raise its sufficiency level from 65% to more than 84%.
 The improvement could be attributed to the introduction and promotion of hybrid rice, which increased rice yields to 3.8 metric tons per hectare.
 Because of the success of the program, area planted to hybrid rice has increased nearly fivefold.
 The highest hybrid yield was recorded at 10.3 tons per hectare.

 Corn also registered increasing gains.
 Production for 2003 of 42 thousand metric tons outperformed 2001 output by 18%.
 Average yield per hectare has also grown by 18%.
 Other fruit and vegetable crops, except for banana and cassava, likewise improved their harvest.
-Harvested coconut was placed at 139 million nuts, while production of banana; fruit and vegetable crops totaled 110 million kilograms.
+Harvested coconut was placed at 139 million nuts, while production of bananas; fruit and vegetable crops totaled 110 million kilograms.
 Livestock and poultry are industries where Negros Occidental has strongly diversified.

 With the province successfully quarantined from the foot and mouth disease and bird flu, as well as with other endemic diseases under control, total production of livestock and poultry in 2003 of 49 thousand metric tons exceeded estimated local demand by 18%.
 Fishing is likewise an industry where the province has remained focused.
 After all, 9 of its cities and 16 of its municipalities are located along the coastline and a great portion of the population depends on fishing for their livelihood.

 The area for exploitation by this industry is huge, covering most of the coastal areas and the rich fishing grounds of the Visayan Sea on the north, Sulu Sea on the south, Tañon Strait on the east and Guimaras Strait and Panay Gulf at the west.
 These rich coastal areas and fishing grounds continue to be generous to the people of Negros Occidental.
 In 2003, products from deep-sea fishing, municipal marine and inland waters, and aquaculture reached 87 thousand metric tons, 30% better than 2001 production.